 - Soy Sauce.
 For umami depth and richness.

 - Sugar.
-Adds sweetness.
+Adds sweetness and balances all the heat from the chili sauce.
 Can be subbed with maple syrup, honey, or agave.

 Instructions:

-- Brush glaze on salmon.
-(Make sure to brush the sides of the salmon, as well as the tops, several times.)
+- Add glaze.
+Place salmon onto a sheet pan lined with aluminum foil.
+Using either a pastry brush or a spoon, add glaze to the salmon.
+Make sure to brush the sides of the salmon, as well as the tops, several times.
+It will look watery.

-- Serve with rice and steamed veggies.
+- Serve.
+Garnish with cilantro and/or sesame seeds.
+Serve with rice and steamed veggies.
 Enjoy!

 PRO Tips:

 - Preheat the oven.
-A well pre-heated oven is the trick for a moist, flaky Asian salmon recipe that’s not overcooked.
-Turn the broiler on high then set a timer for 10 minutes and let the oven heat up!
+A pre-heated oven ensures moist, flaky salmon that’s not overcooked.
+Turn the broiler on high and preheat for 10 minutes first.

 - Rotate salmon.
 About halfway through the cooking process, rotate the sheet pan so the salmon is evenly cooked.